 Who will I work with if I become a client of Purtill Financial?

-Don Purtill provides general oversight for portfolio management and sets strategic direction for the firm, as well meets with clients.
-Tom Geraci, Michael Purtill, and Carly Purtill actively participate in all of the firm's activities, work directly with clients, and participate as team members in investment selection, financial planning, tax preparation, and executing trades and other financial transactions for clients.
+Don Purtill provides general oversight for portfolio management and sets strategic direction for the firm, as well as meets with clients.
+Tom Geraci, Michael Purtill, and Carly Purtill participate in all of the firm's activities, work directly with clients, and participate as team members in investment selection, financial planning, tax preparation, and executing trades and other financial transactions for clients.